Cherukupalle mandal: History

 During freedom struggle, Nehru Granthalayam (library) was established in Gudavalli village as part of library movement to educate the people.
 Mahatma Gandhi visited the mandal on 23 December 1933 as part of harijan upliftment tour.
 He laid foundation for Vinayashram building in Kavuru village, opened temple for harijans and gave a short speech.
 A tree planted by Gandhiji in 1933 is still alive in this ashramam.
-Gandhiji again visited Vinayashram on 23 January 1937 during his tour of cyclone effected areas of coastal Andhra.
+Gandhiji again visited Vinayashram on 23 January 1937 during his tour of cyclone affected areas of coastal Andhra.
 Another ashramam (Maitreya Ashramam) to his memory was established in Gudavalli village and functions till date.

+Katragadda Varadarajullu built school in his own land in inturu(ఇంటూరు), Amruthalur mandal even Mahatma Gandhi visited this school in inturu which was later taken control by government and named it as Katragadda zilla parishad high school, drinking water wells were built by him for welfare of people, He donated his own land for people to use for graveyard purposes in 4 villages as there are no graveyards in Inturu, Rambhotlapallem, Tummalapalem surrounding areas.
+Katragadda Varadarajullu has also given his own 35 acres of agricultural land for 99 years lease to vinayashram through his relative Jagarlamudi Kuppuswamy Chowdary in 1933.

 Sri Gollapudi Sita Rama Shastri (Swami Sitaram), a gandhian was instrumental in establishing Vinaya Ashram (now Krishi Vignana Kendra) in Kavuru Village.
 During Quit India movement, he led a group of people who set fire to Sub Registrar office at Cherukupalli.
 He also undertook fast unto death for creation of separate Andhra state from his ashram at Kavuru, but gave up his 35-day fast under the advice from Vinobha Bhave.
 On 29 May 1975 a group of naxalites attacked Cherukupalli police station and decamped with police weapons – a first in the state's history.
 This gave jolt to the police, who until then considered naxalites were confined only to the forests.